How to write a persuasive personal statement

 Paragraph 4: Beyond the basics

 Now for the fun part!
 Use this section to express who you are outside of your work and academic achievements.
 Talk about your hobbies, interests, volunteer activities or any additional courses you may have completed along the way.
 Whether you’re a part-time yoga instructor, a high school tutor, a passionate violinist, or a volunteer at the local soup kitchen, this is your chance to bring your personality to life on paper.
-It’s your chance to show that you have more to bring to the table than the average applicant – but make sure that you emphasize how these interests and skills will complement your studies.
+It’s your chance to show that you have more to bring to the table than the average applicant – but make sure that you emphasise how these interests and skills will complement your studies.

 Paragraph 5: Toward the future